Liteboxnz/Taihen3/README.md

-# Taihen3
+# Taihen

-A python experiment based on previous Taihen work and learnings from previous projects
+A python experiment based on previous Taihen work and learnings from previous projects and tryout github codespaces.